-I’ve never heard of this blood group diet! :O It sounds interesting though. :/posted almost 3 years ago
+I’ve never heard of this blood group diet! :O It sounds interesting though. :/posted about 3 years ago

 I don’t really believe in traditional folk medicine—your genetics, cultural backgound, current diet, etc etc are going to have much more of an impact than your blood type, which is something rather arbitrary. plus, what’s good to eat is generally universal for people, and you can never go wrong with organic and healthful options :).

-is this a weight loss diet or more like life-long health guidelines?posted almost 3 years ago
+is this a weight loss diet or more like life-long health guidelines?posted about 3 years ago

-both of them, I think. they said, if you eat the wrong-food for you blood type, it will give you some effect, being fat is the one of it.posted almost 3 years ago
+both of them, I think. they said, if you eat the wrong-food for you blood type, it will give you some effect, being fat is the one of it.posted about 3 years ago

 I’m pretty sure blood and diet have nothing to do with each other and there’s no reason for you to stop eating these things if you’ve never felt you had a problem eating them before.
 I agree with newamericanclassic that I think diet is pretty universal and is just about getting the proper portions of healthful foods.